 To the political right, atheists are seen on a level equivalent to Jerry Sandusky…The left, meanwhile, is so attention-starved, they're desperate to get faith-based voters on board…Therefore, the politically polarized portion of the media simply won't engage us…So the question is: how do we get attention form the media if they won't even return our calls?That is a damn good question.

 What about the rest of the national media?
 Newspaper and blog columns by atheists seem to be more common now than what I can remember from even a few years ago.
 But of course, that isn't saying much.
 Nearly all newspapers regularly feature pro-religion material, and most of the big media outlets rarely feature atheist columnists (e.g., CNN's Belief Blog).
-It would be fair to say that atheist voices are underrepresented in the national media relative to our numbers.
+It would be fair to say that atheist voices are underrepresented in the national news media relative to our numbers.

 I think it has to be much easier for local atheist groups to attract the attention of their local media than national media.
 True, I have heard from some atheists who have tried to reach out to local media and had their submissions rejected multiple times without explanation.
 That can be discouraging.